Gorgias automation rules to auto tag tickets by topic

 To set them up, you navigate to the 'Rules' section in your Gorgias settings.
 Here, you define a trigger (e.g., "When a ticket is created"), specify one or more conditions (e.g., "message body contains 'refund'"), and then set an action (e.g., "add tag 'refund-request'").

-Yes, for businesses with a lower volume of tickets, these rules can be quite beneficial as an initial step.
+Yes, for businesses with a lower volume of tickets, these rules are extremely beneficial.
 They help in organizing conversations, establishing basic prioritization, and bringing a foundational level of order to your support workflow.

 Share this post